Concession, Nova Scotia: History

 The late 1950s saw the establishment of several large hog farms in Concession which operated until 2007 when low commodity prices and high overhead costs forced their closures.

 The most prominent structure in the village is the Notre Dame du Mont Carmel Roman Catholic Church.
 Built in 1902 on the hill near the intersection of the Patrice and Second Division Roads, it is a landmark that can be seen for miles around.

 Victor Lake in Concession is home to the Camp Jeunesse Acadienne (CJA), a youth summer camp that was at one time ran by nuns; however, it is now staffed by summer students sponsored by government summer jobs programs.
 The CJA is also the starting point for the extremely popular annual Clare Canoe Trip every Easter weekend.
 The canoes travel the Meteghan and Salmon River systems in the heightened springtime melt waters.

 At a nearby home stands the largest Horse Chestnut tree in Nova Scotia.
 It is 136 centimetres (54 in) in diameter and 17 metres (66 ft) tall.

-Concession's Lac D'en Bas has the dubious distinction of being the first site of the illegal introduction of the invasive chain pickerel fish species by an overzealous sports fisherman.
-This voracious predator has decimated native fish stocks here and in other lakes and watersheds of southern Nova Scotia where it has been subsequently introduced.
+Concession's Lac D'en Bas was the first site of the illegal introduction of the invasive chain pickerel fish species by a sports fisherman.
+This predator has decimated native fish stocks there and in other lakes and watersheds of southern Nova Scotia where it has been subsequently introduced.

 A large Catholic cemetery, Notre Dame Du Mont Carmel/Our Lady of Mount Carmel, is located in the community of Concession.
 A genealogical index project, completed in 2013, indicates over 850 burials in the cemetery.